rhine3/audiomoth-guide/guide.md

 * Since so many recorders will be deployed, information about their identity and location has to be taken accurately and efficiently.

-    * Record the deployment date; information about the identity (ID number) of the AudioMoth, SD card, and location; any important notes about placement; etc.
+    * Record the deployment date; information about the identity (ID number) of the AudioMoth, SD card, and location; any important notes about placement such as recorder direction; etc.

     * See the previous section about pre-positioning recorder locations and ideas for location naming conventions.

+    * Some researchers use apps such as [Survey123](https://survey123.arcgis.com/) or [Fulcrum](https://apps.apple.com/us/app/fulcrum-mobile-data-collector/id467758260) to record these data in the field

 * We use protocols to speed up the process and keep track of repetitive tasks.
 (It's easy to leave out crucial steps, like turning the AudioMoth on, if you don't have to check them each off of a list.)